• Increased steering effort

-• Faulty suspension position sensor
+• Faulty variable effort steering sensor

 • Damaged wiring or connectors